 Those features, combined with the amazing history of this site, make the preserve a must-visit spot in the Hudson Valley.

 Visiting the West Point Foundry Preserve

 The West Point Foundry Preserve is located just south of Cold Spring, New York along the banks of the Hudson River.
-Despite the name, it sits on the opposite side of the river from West Point, New York, and the military academy.
+Despite the name, it sits on the opposite side of the river from West Point, New York, and the military academy and its great museum.